Spring - start seeding and planting hollyhocks

 During July and August there is no plant which adds so much to the stateliness of the flower garden as the Hollyhock.

-Hollyhock flowers, in rich and delicate colours, from the deepest crimsons and maroons, to blush pinks, whites and pale yellows, are borne in a long succession on tall stems 1 - 3 metres high.
+Hollyhock flowers, which are produced in rich and delicate colours, from the deepest crimsons and maroons, to blush pinks, whites and pale yellows, are borne in a long succession on tall stems 1 - 3 metres high.

 Hollyhocks seem especially at home in country towns and suburbs and thrive well in corners and narrow flower borders near walls where they are protected in the winter from execessive wet conditions.
 They are very drought resistant.